- What are violations and notes?

 As an example, when you first SmartScan the receipt from a credit card transaction, it creates a cash expense with the appropriate policy violation.

-When the card transaction is imported, it will auto-match the receipt with that transaction.
+When the card transaction is imported, it will auto-match the receipt with that transaction by matching the date, amount, and currency of the two.
 Here is an example of an auto-matched transaction.

 If you know that the SmartScanned receipt is not for a credit card linked to Expensify, or is not a credit card transaction, you can click the blue ‘Ignore’ button.